Data & Scripts

 Week(s) Dataset Description Download

-2–5 Presidential Speeches (Small) 100 randomly selected speeches from the last three presidents (Lee Myung-bak, Park Geun-hye, Moon Jae-in).
-Use this if Orange runs slowly or crashes with the full file.
+2–5 Presidential Speeches (Small) 100 randomly selected speeches from the last three presidents.
+Use this if Orange runs slowly with the full file.
 CSV (~500 KB)

-5+ NIKH History Textbooks (Demo) 9 Korean history textbooks across 3 eras (Colonial, Authoritarian, Democratic), sampled from the 67-book NIKH corpus (1895–2016).
-Includes processed_text column (pre-tokenized nouns, ready for analysis).
+5, 10 NIKH History Textbooks (Demo) 9 Korean history textbooks across 3 eras (Colonial, Authoritarian, Democratic), sampled from the 67-book NIKH corpus (1895–2016).
+Includes a pre-tokenized processed_text column.
+The smaller option for the Week 10 LDA assignment.
 See full corpus documentation.
 CSV (~1.8 MB)

-7 NIKH Clustering Demo 11 Korean history textbooks (3 Colonial, 4 Authoritarian, 4 Democratic) for the Week 7 clustering exercise.
-Contains full_text for preprocessing in Orange or R. CSV (~3.1 MB)
+7, 10 NIKH Clustering Demo 11 Korean history textbooks (3 Colonial, 4 Authoritarian, 4 Democratic).
+Used for the Week 7 clustering exercise, and also an option for the Week 10 LDA assignment.
+Contains full_text for preprocessing in Orange.
+CSV (~3.1 MB)

 Scripts

-3 Korean Preprocessing (Mac) POS-based tokenization for Orange Data Mining.
+3–8, 10 Korean Preprocessing (Mac) POS-based Kiwi tokenization for Orange Data Mining.
 Auto-installs kiwipiepy.
+Keeps NNG and NNP tags (nouns only).
 Python

-3 Korean Preprocessing (Windows) Same as above but requires kiwipiepy pre-installed.
+3–8, 10 Korean Preprocessing (Windows) Same as above; kiwipiepy must be pre-installed.
 Python

-4 Korean Preprocessing — Annotated (Mac) Fully annotated version of the Mac preprocessing script.
+3 Korean Preprocessing — Annotated Fully annotated Mac version.
 Read this to understand what each step does and why.
 Python

 How to Use